 1. Organic Cotton

-However, despite the sustainable production, some organic cotton isn’t necessarily high-quality.
+However, despite the sustainable production, some organic cotton isn’t necessarily high quality.
 Or rather, the cotton plant involved doesn’t produce the finest cotton fabric in the end.
-What this means is that some organic cotton garments aren’t durable and have to be thrown away to landfill after a short period of time.
+What this means is that some organic cotton garments aren’t durable and tend to be thrown away to landfill after a short period of time.
 With that in mind, the so-called sustainability of organic cotton can be called into question.
 Sustainability is also about how long an item of clothing lasts.
+In POMP’s case, we cultivate long-staple cotton, which is high quality.

 - Website: https://global-standard.org/